DATA-606-SPRING-2022/TEAM_B_data606/README.md

 - Find which companies sponsers highest number of H-1Bs
 - Find if annual income has any influence on approvals
 - Which educational background has higher number of approvals
-- Job titles which have higher chances of approvals.
+- Job titles which have higher chances of approvals